shishupal082/ftp-application/FTP/meta-data/config-files/scan-dir-config/readme.txt

 get_scan_dir & get_scan_dir_csv
 1) It will return data from readDatabaseFilePath.csv
-2) It will filter data from path=exactPath=db.pathname and path=pathIndex=db.pathIndex
+2) It will filter data from pathname=exactPath=db.pathname and pathname=pathIndex=db.pathIndex

 Test case to be written for all apis services
 ----------------------------------------------
 read_scan_dir
-- path=null and recursive=null
+- pathname=null and recursive=null
-- path=invalid path
+- pathname=invalid path
-- path=valid file name
+- pathname=valid file name
-- path=valid folder name
+- pathname=valid folder name

 UI side
 ---------